 SP says UPA using CBI to blackmail Mulayam

-The Samajwadi Party accused the UPA government on Sunday of using the CBI to blackmail party president Mulayam Singh Yadav into supporting FDI in retail as well as the constitutional amendment Bill for SC/ST reservation in promotions.
+On the eve of the vote in Rajya Sabha over the quota in promotion Bill, the Samajwadi Party accused the UPA government on Sunday of using the CBI to blackmail party chief Mulayam Singh Yadav into supporting FDI in retail as well as the constitutional amendment Bill.

 In a statement, party spokesperson Rajendra Chaudhary said the CBI was being used to pressure Mulayam.
 Claiming that social harmony and equality would be disturbed by the measures on FDI and reservation in promotions, the SP said the BJP hoped to come to power using communal forces and was part of the "conspiracy".